 Street voices

-"Side eye or giving someone a side eye is basically giving judgment or disapproval towards something or being bewildered by something in a way.
-An example would be, oh my god, why is that man at the club getting so close to you?
-Side eye, let's leave."
+"Side eye or giving someone the side eye is basically giving judgment or disapproval towards something or being bewildered by something in a way.
+An example would be, oh my God, why is that man at the club getting so close to you?
+Side eye.
+Let's leave."

 What it means